amitca71/image_recognition_mlflow/README.md

 prerequisite: installed mlflow  version 1.15.0 (pip install mlflow)

-executing the all flow: mlflow run . see historical executions: mlflow ui (open browser on: http://127.0.0.1:5000)
+executing the all flow:
+            mlflow run .

+in order to see historical executions:
+           mlflow ui (open browser on: http://127.0.0.1:5000)

-model steps
+pipeline steps
 load_raw_data:
          - download file from google driver and unzip
 etl_data: